Remote Operations service tasks

 Y

 Request URL of the HTTP call.
-Can contain expressions, e.g. 'http://your-system.example.com/your-endpoint/${someVariable}'
+It can contain EL expressions, e.g. 'http://your-system.example.com/your-endpoint/${someVariable}'

 String